lambdaclass/cairo-vm_in_go/README.md

 	return int(int16(uint16(offset) - bias))
 }
 ```
-#### Run instruction
+### Run instruction

-At this point, we have stored all the needed information of the instruction in our program's instruction.
+At this point, we have stored all the needed information of the instruction in our program's.
 Let's run it!

 There are 5 steps to run an instruction, they will be explained in detail later.